bonny/WordPress-Simple-History/readme.txt

 **Added**

-- The debug page does now show an error message if the required tables are missing.
+- The debug page now detects if the required tables are missing and shows a warning.
 This can happen when the database of a website is moved between different servers using software that does not know about the tables used by Simple History.
+Fixes issue [#344](https://github.com/bonny/WordPress-Simple-History/issues/344) and support thread [Missing table support](https://wordpress.org/support/topic/missing-table-support/) among others.
 - Add filters `simple_history/feeds/enable_feeds_checkbox_text` and `simple_history/feeds/after_address`.
 - Add action `simple_history/settings_page/general_section_output`.
 - Add filter `simple_history/db/events_purged` that is fired after db has been purged from old events.